codeforequity-at/botium-box-basic-dist/README.md

 In the file _kubernetes/02-configmap.yml_, enter the **contents** of the license key file your received:
 * {{ my-botium-box-license-key }}

+**IMPORTANT: the double curly brackets are part of the placeholders, so be sure to remove them!**

 ### Deploy to Kubernetes

 	> kubectl apply -f ./kubernetes